 Garry Kasparov speaks frequently to business audiences around the world on innovation, strategy, and peak mental performance.
 In 2013 he was named a Senior Visiting Fellow at the Oxford-Martin School.
 Kasparov's book "How Life Imitates Chess" on decision-making is available in over 20 languages.

 Forceful, compelling and knowledgeable are words often used to describe a keynote speech by Garry Kasparov.
-Speaking in English he is the new experience on the global speaker circuit.
-The subject matter is at your selection and ranges from Strategy, Tactics and Logical Thinking to Politics.
+Speaking in English, the subject matter is at your selection and ranges from Strategy, Tactics and Logical Thinking to Politics.

 Garry Kasparov’s engagements are worldwide and year-round and the average duration is 45 minutes.
 Unlike some keynote speakers, he derives huge enjoyment from the Q&A session which follows the talk, which can last up to half an hour.

 • Achieving Your Potential

 • Success is in the Mind

 • How the Computer Changed the Game of Chess Forever